-This acorn squash recipe has been in draft form waiting to be published from nearly the start of this blog.
+This simple baked acorn squash recipe has been in draft form waiting to be published from nearly the start of this blog.
 Each year when the fall season comes around, I have a tendency to jump right to the pumpkin and turkey, but I will not miss my chance to share one of my favorite, classic fall season recipes this year!

 What is Acorn Squash?

 It may just be the prettiest member of the squash family.
 Pretty enough, in fact, to include it with your other fall decorations.
-The bonus is that you can also bake it, roast it, saute it, stuff it, and EAT it… and it is delicious!
+The bonus is that you can also bake it, roast it, sauté it, stuff it, and EAT it.
+And, it is delicious!
 Don’t let its good looks fool you.
 Slice that sucker open and do something with it!

 Technically, acorn squash is a winter squash but it’s harvested and available in stores and produce markets in the fall.

 How Do You Soften Acorn Squash Before Cutting?

 Microwave whole acorn squash for one to two minutes to make it a bit easier to cut.
 Don’t set the microwave for more than two minutes or the interior of the squash will begin to cook and change texture.

 - Lay the acorn squash on it’s side on a cutting board and carefully cut the squash in half lengthwise (stem end to bottom) with a sturdy knife.
 Press the tip of the knife down into the squash and then continue to cut through to create two halves.
 Use a spoon to scrape out all the seeds and stringy bits.

 - For this recipe, you’ll want to quarter the squash so after you scoop out the halves, slice them in half to create a total of four pieces.